February 2, 2018

-More than 75 percent of salt in the American diet comes from processed foods, according to the American Heart Association.
+More than 70% of salt in the American diet comes from packaged or restaurant foods, according to the American Heart Association.
 Cut back to lower your risk for coronary heart disease, stroke and high blood pressure.

-Restorative yoga poses often keep the head level with the heart.
-This relaxes the body and mind and reduces the stress hormone, cortisol.
+Yoga, tai chi and stretching are great ways to relax the body and mind while reducing the stress hormone, cortisol.
 Cortisol overload can lead to weight gain, high blood pressure and heart disease.
+Find what works for you and make it a regular part of your day.

 Try reading, gardening, knitting, restoring old furniture or testing out a new, healthy recipe.
-Taking your mind off daily stressors by doing something you love will also reduce cortisol, says a recent study.
+Doing something you love can take your mind off daily stressors and help reduce stress.

 6. Cook at home.